bprovanbessell/SATfeatPy/documentation/features.md

 Positive/negative literal is a respective instance of a variable.
 Clause is a disjunction of literal(s)
 CNF (Conjunctive Normal Form): Conjunction (and) of disjunction (or) of literals.

-- cnfgen - for creating part of the testbed